marcelk04/bachelorarbeit/README.md

 bash train_3dgs_tandem.sh
 ```

-Make sure, the paths in the file match your desired dataset and output directory.
+Make sure that the paths in the file match your desired dataset and output directory.